 A positive result means you should ovulate in the next 24 to 36 hours, but this may not be the case for all women.
 The booklet that is included in the kit will tell you how to read the results.

 You may miss your surge if you miss a day of testing.
 You may also not be able to detect a surge if you have an irregular menstrual cycle.

 How to Prepare for the Test

 DO NOT drink large amounts of fluids before using the test.

-Drugs that can decrease LH measurements include estrogens, progesterone and testosterone.
+Drugs that can decrease LH levels include estrogens, progesterone, and testosterone.
 Estrogens and progesterone may be found in birth control pills and hormone replacement therapy.

 The drug clomiphene citrate (Clomid) can increase LH levels.
 This drug is used to help trigger ovulation.